rainerknabenbauer/Productivity/README.md

 (if you lost the link to a project) or if you set a deadline - because we notify you by eMail once the day of the deadline is reached.

-**Why eMail you ask?** It's less unique than your phone number and versatile enough for everyone to have at least one.
+**Why eMail?** It's less unique than your phone number and versatile enough for everyone to have at least one.
 Feel free to create a specific postbox or forwarding to increase your anonymity, we support that.